beeplove/api-with-go/README.md

 ## Available Endpoints

-1. POST /products
+#### POST /products

-which take json in the request body, example:
+To create new product, which take json in the request body, example:

 ```
 {